 After just three years on the throne, Thutmose II kicked the bucket when Hatshepsut was about sixteen years old.
 Thutmose II had managed to produce some male children with women from his harem.
 They weren’t considered as pure as ones that he and Hatshepsut could have made but desperate times would call for these impure non-incestuous babies.

 Thus, one of these male babies had to be chosen.
-However, none was older than 2 years old.
-This was rare case for Egypt.
+However, none were older than 2 years old.
+This was a rare case for Egypt.
 Pharaohs came to the throne as children or teens all the time.
 But a baby required at least 15 years of rule by a regent.
 Whispers of a new dynasty filled the palace.

 Hatshepsut, however, stepped up.
 She understood that the best way to reassure the people was to make Amun choose the next Pharaoh.
 And in front of as many people as possible, she set up a public ceremony.

 A statue of Amun was rolled in and the baby princes lined up in front of it.
 The statue, somehow, selected another Thutmose.
 Son of Isis.
 Known now as Thutmose III.